paemuri/brdoc/README.md

 CPF, CNPJ, CEP and RG validator for Go, with [govalidator][1] integration!

-The description of this package is in brazilian portuguese.
+Everything in this file, but the [License section](#license), is in brazilian portuguese.

 ### Descrição